peppapighs/ssl-writev-benchmark/README.md

 This result is observed through running `build/Client_SingleWrite` (sending a single iteration of each test case) and using Wireshark to capture the packets.

-The decrease in overhead can allow for a higher throughput in the network.
+The decrease in overhead can allow for a higher goodput in the network.